 A. Approach shoes have the edge when it comes to comfort and actually climbing the routes, whilst you’ll be thankful for a beefier boot on long scree descents.
 It’s going to be a compromise either way.
 Your choice will also be dictated by the amount of snow cover.

-When you’re heading for adventure, you need travel insurance that you can trust.
-Here at the BMC, we’ve been insuring climbers and walkers like you for over 30 years.
+Planning an off piste adventure?
+You need travel insurance that you can trust.
+Here at the BMC, we’ve been insuring skiers, climbers and walkers like you for over 30 years.